Medical Compass

 By pairing sets of human twins, one obese and one thin in each set, with mice that were identical to each other and raised in a sterile setting, researchers limited the confounding effects of environment and genetics on weight.

-Although nobody can say what the ideal gut bacteria should consist of, we do know a few things that can help you.
-Diet and other lifestyle considerations, such as eating and sleeping patterns or their disruptions, seem to be important to the composition and diversity of gut bacteria (4).
+Although we can’t yet say what the ideal gut bacteria should consist of, we do know a few things that can help you.
+Diet and other lifestyle considerations, such as eating and sleeping patterns or their disruptions, can affect the composition and diversity of gut bacteria (4).
 Studies have already demonstrated prebiotic effects of fiber and significant short-term changes to the microbiome when eating fruits, vegetables, and plant fiber.
-The research is continuing, but we’ve learned a lot already that may help us tackle obesity and autoimmune disorders.
+The research is continuing, but we’ve learned a lot already.

 References: